HIPAA Compliance: Your 2021 Definitive Guide

 Criminal violations are for Covered Entities and individuals that knowingly disclose individual health information.
 The individual that committed the violation will serve jail time.
 If an organization violates HIPAA rules, it may face penalties from OCR and its states’ attorney generals.
 Covered Entities must take additional steps beyond simply adopting an electronic health record system to ensure compliance with federal privacy laws.

-HIPPA requires covered health care providers to protect patient privacy by limiting access to their medical records.
+HIPAA requires covered health care providers to protect patient privacy by limiting access to their medical records.
 It also sets strict rules for who may view them.
 Under the enforcement final rule of 2006, the Office for Civil Rights (OCR) has been given the authority to impose monetary fines against health care providers who violate certain provisions of the Health Insurance Portability and Accountability Act (HIPAA).

 As part of the HITECH Act, financial penalties for HIPAA violations increased from $100 per violation to $50,000 per violation.
 On March 26th, 2013, the Omnibus rule went into effect.

-With the implementation of the Omnibus Rule, which was introduced by the Department of Health and Human Services’ Office for Civil Rights (OCR), the new penalties for HIPPA violations now apply to healthcare providers, their health insurance companies, healthcare clearinghouses, and any other entity deemed to be an “affected party” under HIPAA rules.
+With the implementation of the Omnibus Rule, which was introduced by the Department of Health and Human Services’ Office for Civil Rights (OCR), the new penalties for HIPAA violations now apply to healthcare providers, their health insurance companies, healthcare clearinghouses, and any other entity deemed to be an “affected party” under HIPAA rules.

 Penalties are meant to deter violations of HIPAA by making sure covered entities take responsibility for their actions (or inaction) regarding patient privacy and confidentiality.
 They’re also designed to ensure patients get access to their medical records if they ask for them.
 A violation of HIPAA law carries penalties that vary depending on whether the covered entity knew or did not know of the violation.
 The OCR sets penalties for violations according to a number of general factors and their severity.